 Few peer reviewed papers have been published on handling and disposal of corpses of people who died from COVID-19.
 A publication by Nanayakkara et al. in October 2020 reviews practices worldwide and also the risk of infection after burial from bacterial and viral diseases.
-They conclude that due to inadequate knowledge available of COVID-19, it would be prudent to follow the safe corpse handling guidelines recommended by the WHO.
+They conclude that due to inadequate knowledge available of COVID-19, it would be prudent to follow the safe corpse handling guidelines recommended by the WHO, until research is conducted on the survival of live viruses in dead bodies.
 They also state that because virus multiplication ceases as there is no living host, the virus can only spread to other humans by touching the corpse as COVID-19 is a respiratory virus spread mostly by respiratory secretions.
 The publication refers to WHO guidelines (WHO 2020), which states that graveyards of those who died from highly infectious diseases should be at least 30 metres from groundwater sources used for drinking water, and grave floors must be at least 1.5 metres above the water table, with 0.7 metre unsaturated zone and that surface waters from graveyards must not enter inhabited zones.
 Similar guidelines are also available from the Centres for Disease Prevention and Control of the USA (CDC 2020).